2011–12 Parma FC season: Serie A

-Parma's next game was at home to Internazionale on 2 May 2012.
+Parma's next game was at home to Inter Milan on 2 May 2012.
 The away side were unbeaten under new coach Andrea Stramaccioni and chasing the final Champions League spot and took an early lead through Wesley Sneijder on the counter-attack after a positive Parma start.
 There were few chances for the rest of the first half, but Fernando Marqués soon after the break with an easy finish at the back post after Giovinco robbed Lúcio of the ball.
 Within a couple of minutes, Giovinco exploited a large space behind the Inter defenders and finished emphatically to give Parma the lead.
 The Milan side enjoyed pressure and might have equalised before Biabiany broke the offside trap for Parma, rounded Júlio César and scored to give the home side a merited 3–1 win and a fifth consecutive victory for the first time since 1999–2000.

 The club's penultimate game of the season was against Siena, a game in which Parma needed three points to keep their faint hopes of European football alive and set a new club record for consecutive Serie A wins.
 The first half was tepid with neither side managing a shot on target, but opportunities were nonetheless to be had for both sides.
 The match continued in much the same manner in the second half until Sebastian Giovinco netted a spectacular volley from 25 metres out after 67 minutes.
 Parma got a second and sealed victory in injury time after Sergio Floccari took advantage of defensive sloppiness to roll the ball into an empty net.

 On the final day of the season, Parma hosted Bologna in the Derby d'Emilia in a virtual shoot-out for eighth position.
 In a game of few chances, it was Jonathan Biabiany who got the only goal of the game with an atypical header from a Giovinco corner kick.
 Parma had the better of the second half chances, but the match ended with a single goal scored.
 This gave the home team a record seventh consecutive win in Serie A.